 Upcoming shows on the Anchor calendar include “hick-hop” country rapper Demun Junes on Friday, playing with Long Cut and Cypress Spring.
 Horn-happy jam band Litz plays Oct.
 26 with Colin “The Williams” Murphy.

-Philly hard tock quartet Soraia — favorites of Sirius/XM’s Little Steven’s Underground Garage — play on Nov.
+Philly hard-rock quartet Soraia — favorites of Sirius/XM’s Little Steven’s Underground Garage — play on Nov.
 1, opening for surf-rock band Dry Reef.
 Rusted Root’s Michael Glabicki performs with Dirk Miller on Nov.
 16, and Black Sabbath tribute band Black Reign honors Ozzy Osbourne on Nov.
 29.

-There’s nothing announced on the Anchor schedule beyond a two-day celebration of Elephant Talk-Indie Music Magazine on Dec.
+There’s nothing on the Anchor schedule after a two-day celebration of Elephant Talk-Indie Music Magazine on Dec.
 13 and 14, but Bonfire’s Spencer Carpenter says “lots of shows are in the works for 2020.”